The most effective leaders share one secret to their success—it is their employees.

 Every coaching session needs clear objectives, otherwise the employees will walk away feeling confused.

 A manager must know how to set SMART, measurable and time-bound goals to make the employees accountable for the learning process.
+Setting goals and objectives are not something that is left just for Appraisal Training, instead, learn about them and use them each day to provide clarity and focus.

 9) Good judgement